Report on Developing Countries' External Debt and Debt Relief Provided by the United States

 The optimists see further, positive signs of fortitude.
 “Despite the dire earlier predictions,” Mr. Debs writes, “the system has not only survived but has contributed in a significant way to coping with the problems of ‘recycling’ [oil revenues].”
 Banks, that is, have borrowed money from oil-exporting countries and loaned it to countries which import oil.
 Money was recycled through the intermediation of private banks.

 David Rockefeller explains the procedure as a question of destiny.
 “Multinational financial services corporations,” he has written, “were called upon not only to expand their more traditional activities, but also to take on important new responsibilities as well.”2

 All the same, one great crisis is still to come.
 A prospect of unprecedented peril for hundreds of banks and for the system itself, it promises misery and destruction; and with the most profound political consequences.

 This is the crisis of the developing countries’ debts.
 During the 1970s, the developing countries, oil-exporting countries aside, have borrowed more money than in their entire previous history.
-They now owe some $100 billion to the rest of the world.
-By far the fastest increase has been in debt to private banks.
+They now owe some $100 billion to the rest of the world.3 Together, they are spending more than 15 percent of all the money they earn from exports to meet interest and service payments on their external debt.4 By far the fastest increase has been in debt to private banks.